Democrat Ralph Northam Wins Virginia Governor’s Race

 Democrats finally got some good news on Tuesday night when Ralph Northam won the Virginia gubernatorial race, beating Republican Ed Gillespie.
 According to CNN, Northam had 51.3 percent of the vote to Gillespie’s 47.5 percent, with 63 percent of precincts reporting.

-While Northam had an early lead, the race tightened in recent weeks as Gillespie, a former lobbyist and White House adviser to George W. Bush, turned to Trumpian themes, like preserving Confederate monuments and cracking down on sanctuary cities (which don’t exist in Virginia).
+While Northam, the state’s lieutenant governor, had an early lead, the race tightened in recent weeks.
+Gillespie, a former lobbyist and White House adviser to George W. Bush, turned to Trumpian themes, like preserving Confederate monuments and cracking down on sanctuary cities (which don’t exist in Virginia).
 However, since Hillary Clinton won the increasingly blue state by 5 points last year, Democrats were hopeful that they could keep the seat being vacated by term-limited Governor Terry McAuliffe.

+The race was watched closely nationwide as a test of President Trump’s impact on state races.
+Democrats may have more to celebrate than just Northam’s victory, as it appears they’re sweeping other Virginia races as well.
+Democrats were looking to pick up at least five to ten seats in the Virginia House of Delegates, and they’ve already won 11.
+(One particularly notable win: Danica Roem became the first openly transgender person to win a seat in the chamber).
+Now it looks like Democrats may even have a chance to turn the House of Delegates blue tonight.

+Other Democrats appear headed toward a win as well.
+Justin Fairfax is ahead of Republican Jill Holtzman Vogel in the lieutenant governor’s race, and incumbent Attorney General Mark Herring is beating Republican challenger John Adams.

 This is a developing story.
 Please check back for updates.